CEO Succession Planning

 The New Rules of CEO Succession Planning

-Objective Assessment
+Executive Assessment

 Different firms use different methods for conducting CEO succession assessments.
 Ours is grounded in science and objectivity.
-This helps you filter out the noise and ensure an unbiased process
+This helps you filter out the noise and ensure an unbiased process.

 360 Degree Feedback